Skip to content

 });

-// Usage in request tests:
+// Usage in any request's tests:

 const utils = pm.collectionVariables.get("testUtils");